 Dr. Cilingiroglu has several publications in prestigious journals as well as book chapters.
 Received several prestigious awards for his important contributions to the field of Cardiovascular Medicine.
 He is also one of the inventors of the intravascular optical coherence tomography (OCT) technology for cardiovascular imaging.
 He is on the editorial board of several scientific peer reviewed journals.
 He has been very active also in academic medicine with particular emphasis on teaching, education and research.
 Dr. Cilingiroglu has also successfully secured several investigator initiated studies in regards to cardiovascular research.
 He is also the early career development working group chair for structural heart disease at the Society of Cardiovascular Angiography and Interventions.

 Dr. Cilingiroglu’s clinical interests cover a wide range of interventional cardiology patients.
-In addition to percutaneous treatment of coronary artery disease, his expertise includes catheter- based treatment of valvular heart disease and adult congenital heart defects as well as peripheral vascular interventions.
+In addition to percutaneous treatment of coronary artery disease, his expertise includes catheter- based treatment of valvular heart disease and complex adult congenital heart defects as well as peripheral vascular interventions.
 Dr. Mehmet is also a formally trained structural heart specialist.
 In his free time, he enjoys fishing, music, singing and spending time with his family.
 He insists that we all call him, “Dr. Mehmet.”